 In response to NSPIRE, and with the completion of the training, the Authority has begun NSPIRE self-inspections for its public housing and HUD-assisted units.
-The Housing Quality Inspection Department has already completed 60 inspections at Fee Fee Manor and is in the process of prioritizing and scheduling more inspections.
-These self-inspections will be completed at least annually to ensure that work orders are being generated and addressed appropriately.
+The Housing Quality Inspection Department has completed 60 inspections at Fee Fee Manor and is prioritizing and scheduling more inspections.
+These self-inspections will be conducted at least annually to ensure that work orders are being generated and addressed appropriately.
 This will also help ensure that all units are prepared for REAC inspections.